-When we think about reducing risk, we should focus on reducing the likelihood of something bad happening.
+When we think about reducing risk, we usually focus on reducing the likelihood of something bad happening.

-However, for most risks, we also need to recognise that it is impossible to completely eliminate the likelihood of that bad thing happening.
+However, we also need to recognise that it is probably impossible to completely eliminate the likelihood of that bad thing happening.
 There will always be a chance of it occurring.

 Therefore, when trying to reduce risk, we also need to think about reducing the impact if or when that bad thing were to happen.

-To reduce the likelihood of a successful cyber-attack, I recommend focusing on the 7 P’s:
+To reduce the likelihood of a successful cyber-attack, start by thinking about the 7 P’s:

 - Phishing Email